 Post

-Davinci Resolve for Windows shows HDR content 20% too dark
+Davinci Resolve for Windows shows HDR content 20% darker than reference

 Davinci Resolve 20.3.1 for Windows shows HDR content with luminance values 20% darker than reference.
 So, a 100 nit HDR pattern will be displayed at 80 nits in Resolve’s viewer.
 As a result, there is a mismatch in luminance between the HDR viewer in Resolve, and the exported video (which has the correct luminance).